Print

 1. First, prep the ribs.
 Flip them meat side down and use a small sharp knife to remove the white membrane on the back side of the ribs.

 3. Preheat the oven to 325 degrees F. Line a baking sheet with a large sheet of aluminum foil.
-Plece the ribs in the middle, then place another sheet of aluminum foil on top, crimping the edges of the two sheets together to create a sealed package.
+Place the ribs in the middle, then place another sheet of aluminum foil on top, crimping the edges of the two sheets together to create a sealed package.
 Roast in the oven for 2 hours.

-4. While the ribs are cooking, combine the balsamic vinegar, honey, coconut aminos, garlic cloves, ginger, and black pepper in a medium saucepan over medium heat.
+4. While the ribs are cooking, combine the balsamic vinegar, honey, tamari/coconut aminos, garlic cloves, ginger, and black pepper in a medium saucepan over medium heat.
 Cook for 5 minutes, whisking occasionally, until the sauce starts to thicken.
 Remove from heat.

 6. Let the ribs rest for at least 5 minutes before individually slicing each rib.
 Garnish with sesame seeds and chopped parsley before serving with remaining sauce.